-As if dating shows couldn't get any worse, there was a new addition to the primetime lineup this summer called Dating in the Dark.
+As if dating shows couldn't get any worse, there was a new addition to the primetime lineup in the summer of 2009 called Dating in the Dark.
 Maybe you've heard about it.
 Three men and three women court each other in a pitch-black room to find out if love is, in fact, blind.
 While I'm not racing to the next casting call, I do think I've figured out what my secret weapon would be: an accent.
 Who, I wonder, has never melted like chocolate in a warm hand at the sound of an exotic voice?
 Give me a nice Scottish brogue and those lights would never have to come on.

 There is something about the lilt and drawl, the strange clipped consonants and elongated vowels tumbling out of a man's mouth, that makes my heart pitter patter a little bit faster and my otherwise stringent standards slacken.
 I blame a tryst with a London waiter during a semester abroad solely on his devilishly alluring Aussie accent.
 Judging from the 3,138 members of the Facebook group "Accents are Sexy!"
 I’m not alone.

 It's Subconscious, Not Scientific